Tacoma Rainiers Game Notes - vs. Sugar Land

 - Tacoma Rainiers Game Notes - vs. Sugar Land - Tacoma Rainiers

+- Sugar Land Completes Comeback, Takes Extra-Innings Victory over Tacoma - Sugar Land Space Cowboys

-- Rainiers Pitchers Strike out Season-High 15 in 10-3 Victory - Tacoma Rainiers
+- Rainiers Fall 7-6 to Space Cowboys in 11 Innings - Tacoma Rainiers

-- Daly, Lugo Go Deep, Bees Can't Overcome Early Deficit to Comets - Salt Lake Bees
+- Seventh-Inning Storm Sinks Bees against Oklahoma City - Salt Lake Bees

-- Sugar Land Belts Three Home Runs But Falls on Wednesday Night - Sugar Land Space Cowboys

-- OKC Comets Never Trail in Win over Salt Lake - Oklahoma City Comets

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.